I LOVE MY GIANT LOOP SISKIYOU PANNIERS

 How often do you buy a piece of gear that you run through the paces for nearly five years and find that it still works brilliantly?
 As modern consumers we realize that a certain lifespan is built into the products we buy.
 Refrigerators for example, are better than ever, but they are also only made to work for about ten years now.
 A quick death compared to the iceboxes of the 1950-60’s that would work for 35 years without a repair.

 Adventure motorcycling gear and luggage systems are no different.
-We all burn through adventure gear for various reasons theses days.
+We all burn through adventure gear for various reasons these days.
 If something breaks or is lost, you get a new one.
 Or maybe you just feel it’s about style or having the newest best thing in your kit.
-Maybe you a re very hard on your things.
+Maybe you are very hard on your things.

 Still there are those few cherished items we all have.
 Those key pieces of gear that we rely on and never worry about.
-The ones that just do their job and are still working well and loved.
+The ones that just do their job and are still working well.
 I love my Giant Loop Siskiyou Panniers.

 After doing extensive research into adventure panniers and luggage systems, I purchased them nearly 5 years ago because I really liked two things about them.
 The first was that I wanted soft luggage (as apposed to aluminum hard cases) because they were safer and lighter for the rider.
 No reason to worry about being clipped by a hard pannier in the event of a spill on the trail.
 I also really liked them because they were versatile.
 I could attached them to my bike only when I wanted them there.
 When I had them off, the bike quickly returned to a more low profile looks for riding single track or tight trails.
 Their rack-less attachment design means that you do not need to buy specific racks for your bike.
 This also means that if you own multiple bikes you can easily interchange the Sikiyou Panniers between them.
 Therefore only needing to buy one luggage system.
 This seemed like it made a lot of sense to me.